allison405/web102_prework/README.md

 ## Notes

-Being able to learn new methods is always useful for projects and keeping on hand for future projects.
-Figuring out the components that were already created for me and what they hold or do was a little tricky, but I was able to work through it as I continued working into the challenges.
+Figuring out the components that were already created for me and what they hold or do was a little tricky at first, but I was able to get through the small bump as I continued working through the challenges.
+Being able to learn new methods is always useful for projects and keeping them on hand for future projects.
 Reduce was a new method that I got to learn and apply through this prework, and it took a little time to memorize how to structure it.
 But the repetitive usage allowed me to get it down by the end of the project!

 ## License